vuongducphuong/documentation/content/applications/inventory_and_mrp/manufacturing/management/work_center_time_off.rst

 The last step is to properly configure work centers.
 For this workflow, it is necessary to have at least two work centers: one that is made unavailable and a second that receives the work orders that the other cannot accept.
-If no second work center is configured, Odoo cannot route work orders away from the unavailable work center and they will pile up in its queue.
+If no second work center is configured, Leansoft cannot route work orders away from the unavailable work center and they will pile up in its queue.

 To create a work center, navigate to :menuselection:`Manufacturing --> Configuration --> Work